-This article is just an attempt to put together 10 of the popular traditional foods of ancient China.
-Let explore these foods one by one:
+This article has put together 10 of the most popular traditional foods of ancient China.
+Let’s explore these foods one by one:

 9. Wine (Rice and Millet)